Kh125/kattis/README.md

 # kattis

-Here is my code for somekattis problems.
+Here is my code for some kattis problems.